-We get lots of music business questions in SongTown and this is a common one, so I thought I’d answer it in a post.
+We get lots of music business questions in SongTown and how publishers and songwriters split royalties is a common one.
+So, I thought I’d answer it in today’s post.
 The business side of music is not as complicated as it seems.
 Here are the basics of writer/publisher deals and how money is split.

-When a song gets recorded and money starts rolling in, the publisher gets to first recoup the money they have paid a writer for advances and demo costs (for all songs, not just the one that got recorded).
-Then, the money is split according to the contract.
+The publisher gets to first recoup the money they have paid a writer for advances and demo costs (for all songs, not just the one that got recorded).
+Therefore, they split royalties according to the contract.
 Writers without any sort of publishing arrangement own both their writer’s and publisher’s share by default.

 The only exception to that rule is that, generally, most writers get their writer share directly from their PRO (ASCAP, BMI, SESAC, SOCAN, etc), even if they haven’t recouped with their publisher.
-That’s why radio singles are extra nice.
+So, that’s why radio singles are extra nice.
 You get paid even if you aren’t recouped.

 That’s it in a nutshell.
-You now know the basics of writer/publisher splits.
+You now know the basics of writers and publishers split royalties.

 Happy writing!
 Marty